Chaplain Dr. Paul Spence

 "Cast me not off in the time of old age; forsake me not when my strength faileth."
 "O God, be not far from me: O my God, make haste for my help." --Psalm 71.9,12.

 THIS WEEK'S SERMON.
 In This Week's Sermon, Dr. Spence will continue, GOD Willing, speaking about The Third Pouring Of Prayer.
 In Isaiah 44.3, GOD says: “I will pour water upon him that is thirsty, and floods upon the dry ground.”
-This week there will be reflection respecting the times in the Gospels that JESUS “poured.”
+This week there will be the first reflection respecting the Word “water.”